MicrosoftDocs/dynamics365smb-docs/invoicing/export-data.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 09/10/2018
+ms.date: 09/12/2018
 ms.author: edupont

 ---
 # Export or delete data from [!INCLUDE[d365inv_long](includes/d365inv_long.md)]

 If you want to delete a contact or customer from [!INCLUDE[d365inv](includes/d365inv.md)], it's easy to do.

-## To delete an existing contact
+## To delete an existing customer

-1. On your Home page, click **Customers** to open the **Customers** list.
+1. On your Home page, click **Customers** to open the list of customers.
-2. Find the contact, and then click the name to open its details.
+2. Find the contact, and then click the name to open the details.
-3. Click the Delete icon.
+3. Click the **Delete** action.

+> [!NOTE]
+> If you have already sent them an invoice, you cannot delete the customer.
+Instead, [!INCLUDE[d365inv](includes/d365inv.md)] can mark the customer as blocked for further business.
+That means that you cannot send them new invoices, for example.

 If the contact has not been added as a customer, you can add them by creating a draft invoice.

-## To add a contact as a customer
+## To add a contact as a customer and then delete the customer

 1. On your Home page, click **New Invoice**
 2. In the **Customer Name** field, start typing the contact’s name.
 3. Select your contact from the look-up, and then tab out.
 4. Delete the draft invoice that was just created.
-5. Follow the steps for deleting the contact as described above.
+5. Follow the steps for deleting the customer as described above.

-## Requests for deletion
+## Responding to Requests About Personal Data

-Under the General Data Protection Regulation (GDPR), EU residents have the right to request the export, deletion and modification of their personal data.
+Data subjects can request several types of actions regarding their personal data.
+For example, under the General Data Protection Regulation (GDPR), EU residents have the right to request the export, deletion, and modification of their personal data.
 This is known as a *Data Subject Request*.

+### Requests for deletion

-If a contact or customer ask you to be deleted as part of a data subject request, you can follow the same steps as outlined above.
+A data subject can request that you delete their personal data.
+If a contact or customer asks you to be deleted in the context of a data subject request, you can follow the steps that are outlined above.

+### Requests for exporting privacy data

+A data subject can make a data portability request, meaning, in part, that you must export the data subject's personal data from your systems and provide it in in a structured, commonly used format.
+If a contact or customer asks you to send them their information from [!INCLUDE[d365inv](includes/d365inv.md)], you can email yourself their contact information.

+#### To export privacy data

+1. On your Home page, click **Customers** to open the list of customers.
+2. Find the relevant customer, and then click the name to open the details.
+3. Expand the **Privacy** tab, and then click **Export customer privacy data**.
+4. In the **Export customer data** page, verify that you are about to send the email to yourself, and then click OK.

+The email that you receive includes an Excel book with information about the customer, including invoices that you have sent them.
+Depending on the original request, you can choose to delete part of the information before you forward the email to the customer.

+### Requests for correction

+A data subject can request that you correct inaccurate personal data.
+If a contact or customer asks you to update the information about them in [!INCLUDE[d365inv](includes/d365inv.md)], you can do that in the customer details.

 ## See also